webix-hub/gitbook-webix-jet/details/models.md

 After receiving the response of the AJAX request, you have to call <code>JSON.parse(data1)</code> to turn a string into an object.
 The response of the second request is already an object.

-Second, requests with *webix.remote* are safer due to CSRF-security.
+*2. Requests with *webix.remote* are safer due to CSRF-security.*

-And third, several requests are sent as one, which makes operations faster.
+*3. Several requests are sent as one, which makes operations faster.*

 ## Further reading